 Dealerships typically offer VIN etching on new cars, but this option tends to be pricey ($200 or more).
 To save money, get the etching done on your new or used car by someone other than a dealer.

 DIY etching kits are available for $20, and some American Automobile Association (AAA) offices offer the service for $30 for members and $40 for non-members.
 Also, police, state and city crime prevention associations host free VIN etching events throughout the year.
 Look to see if a free VIN etching event is taking place soon in your area before paying to get it done.

 When you have the VIN etching done to your vehicle, you should receive a completed form to submit to your car insurance provider and seek a discount.
-It’s also a good time to ask your auto insurer about any other types of car insurance discounts you may be eligible for but aren’t currently receiving.
+It’s also a good time to ask your auto insurer about any other car insurance discounts you may be eligible for but isn’t currently receiving.